aldro61/microbiome-summer-school-2017/sections/basics/README.md

 python my_experiment.py
 ```

 Try modifying parts of the code and look at how it affects the output of the script.
+For example, can you replace the [decision tree classifier](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) by a [support vector machine classifier](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)?